MAT FPX 2001 Assessment 1 Initial Survey Design

 • Improving Retention Rates:

-If survey results show that the employees are not content in the positions they hold because of no acknowledgment or promotion, the organization can consider introducing the process of acknowledgement of employees’ work and the creation of new positions with better prospects.
-This might result in reduced turnover rates hence cutting on costs incurred in the recruitment and training of the staff (Lee et al., 2020).
+Suppose survey results show that the employees are not content in their positions because of no acknowledgment or promotion.
+In that case, the organization can consider acknowledging employees’ work and creating new positions with better prospects.
+This might result in reduced turnover rates, hence cutting the costs incurred in the recruitment and training of the staff (Lee et al., 2020).

 • Enhancing Patient Care:

-Hence, by obtaining factors that may cause tension or burning out within the workers like shortage of personnel or overworking, one can be in a position to make some changes.
-For instance, implementing new policies such as the adoption of flexible working hours or recruiting more staff in the organization may eliminate the current workers’ workload and therefore result in improved patient experiences because the healthcare providers would be more focused and less stressed (Schwartz et al., 2022).
+Hence, one can make some changes by identifying factors that may cause tension or burnout among the workers, such as a shortage of personnel or overworking.
+For instance, implementing new policies such as adopting flexible working hours or recruiting more staff in the organization may eliminate the current workers’ workload and result in improved patient experiences because the healthcare providers would be more focused and less stressed (Schwartz et al., 2022).

 Potential Variables